 What is dual diagnosis treatment?
 It is the help many people need to find healing that is whole and recovery that lasts.
 Are you or someone you care about battling an addiction?
 Has recovery seemed impossible or elusive?
 Have you felt hopeless?

 If this sounds like you or someone you know, there are answers and more importantly, there is real hope and real help.
-If you are ready to end the cycle of addiction and get off the treadmill of failed recoveries, then dual diagnosis treatment could help.
+If you are ready to end the cycle of addiction and get off the treadmill of failed recoveries, then dual diagnosis treatment at a women’s rehab program could help.
 The first step toward getting the answers you seek, the hope you need, and the help you deserve could begin with a dual diagnosis program.